rakudo-p5/v5/STATUS.md

     Redeclaration of symbol $ENV<br />
     at t/spec/run/locale.v5:165<br />
     ------&gt; 	local $ENV{LC_ALL}⏏; # so it never overrides LC_NUMERIC<br />
-use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134<br />
 No such symbol '&amp;LOCALES'<br />
   in method &lt;anon&gt; at gen/parrot/CORE.setting:12124<br />
   in any  at gen/parrot/Metamodel.nqp:2691<br />